Last updated August 29th, 2021.

 Singapore’s transformation from a malarial swampland into one of the world’s richest nations was nothing short of astonishing.
-And growth of the city’s property market over time is a good representation of Singapore’s development as a whole.
+Looking at how its property market has grown over time is a good representation of Singapore’s development as a whole.

-Its strategic position on the Strait of Malacca, a pro-business government, openness to foreign investment, along with a bit of ingenuity have all helped Singapore leap forward over the past few decades.
+Its strategic position on the Strait of Malacca, a pro-business government, openness to foreign investment, along with a bit of ingenuity have all helped Singapore’s economic leap forward over the past few decades.

-Home to Southeast Asia’s financial center and boasting the region’s most developed economy, Singapore is unique among its neighbors.
-The city and its property market stand in contrast to nearby emerging markets like Indonesia and The Philippines.
+Boasting the region’s most developed economy, Singapore is unique among its neighbors.
+The city and its property sector stand in contrast to nearby emerging markets like Indonesia and The Philippines.

 For anyone investing in Singapore property, that equates to both strengths and dangers in the local real estate market.